yiisoft/yii2/docs/guide/tutorial-i18n.md

 You may need to perform some custom processing of the situation, when the requested translation is missing from the source.
 This can be achieved using the [[yii\i18n\MessageSource::EVENT_MISSING_TRANSLATION|missingTranslation]]-event of [[yii\i18n\MessageSource]].

-For example, let us mark all the missing translations with something notable so that they can be easily found at the page.
+For example, you may want to mark all the missing translations with something notable, so that they can be easily found at the page.
-First we need to setup an event handler.
+First you need to setup an event handler.
 This can be done in the application configuration:

 ```php
 'components' => [